 Pages in a stack publication behave differently from a slide publication, and can be set to behave in multiple ways.
 You can stack them separately from each other, or display them together in a carousel on top of your main page.
 To determine this behaviour of pages in your stack publication, take the following steps:

 First, go to the page overview of your project.
-Click and drag your pages underneath the main page, in order to convert them to subpages.
+Click, hold and drag your pages underneath the main page, in order to convert them to subpages.
+You will now create a nested ordered list of pages.

 Now you will see a drop-down menu appear, through which you can decide how these subpages should behave when someone is viewing your publication.
 When clicking this, a window with the following options will appear: